Need Help? Give us a call.

 1 (800) 345-3452

-Today’s professional is busier than ever.
-With crazy work schedules, spending time with family and friends, cooking dinner, and maybe even working out every once and a while, when are we supposed to enjoy a quiet afternoon of reading?
+Today’s small business owner is busier than ever.
+With crazy work schedules, spending time with family and friends, cooking dinner, and maybe even working out every once and a while, when are you supposed to enjoy a quiet afternoon of reading?

 Podcast host Chris Ducker experienced an epiphany when he burned out on his business in 2009.
 He set a new goal to become a “virtual CEO”—and succeeded.
 Today, he only works six hours a day, four days a week.
-The New Business Podcast shares inspiration and ideas on topics such as personal branding, delegating, marketing, outsourcing, and being more productive, all with the goal of helping you do more in less time so you can enjoy life.
-Solopreneurs will find this podcast especially valuable.
+“Youpreneur“ shares inspiration and ideas on topics such as personal branding, delegating, marketing, outsourcing, and being more productive, all with the goal of helping you do more in less time so you can enjoy life.
+Solopreneurs will find this small business podcast especially valuable.